sylk80/berlinclock3/docs/NOTES.md

 :heavy_exclamation_mark: Then the second row is OFF/ON

-:heavy_exclamation_mark: And the second row is filled with O/ second row's first element is Y
+:heavy_exclamation_mark: And the second row is filled with O/ second row's first element is R

 ### Unit tests

 Berlin clock's second row has 4 length
-Berlin clock with time 04:xx:xx should have O in second row first element Berlin clock with time 05:00:00 should have Y in second row first element
+Berlin clock with time 04:xx:xx should have O in second row first element Berlin clock with time 05:00:00 should have R in second row first element

+### Component 5/6/7

+:heavy_plus_sign: Given the API endpoint /time

+:construction: When I request the time for 10:00:00/15:00:00/20:00:00

+:heavy_exclamation_mark: Then the second row is ON

+:heavy_exclamation_mark: And second row's first two/three/four element is R